Updated January 2025

 To conclude, are paper cups recyclable?

-If you are using compostable cups, Vegware will help you to find you your nearest composting facility and help you also to manage your waste, contact environmental@vegware.com
+Another alternative is that if you are using PLA lined cups, Vegware will help you to find you your nearest composting facility and help you also to manage your waste, contact environmental@vegware.com.

 Read more of our related blogs here: